-Source: Sounders FC expected to resume voluntary, individualized training next week
+Source: Sounders expected to resume voluntary, individualized training next week

 • Sanitization and disinfection plans for all training equipment and spaces, including disinfection of any equipment used by players (balls, cones, goals) between every session.

-• Completion of a standard screening assessment survey by each player before every arrival at the training site, and temperature checks upon arrival.
+• Completion of a standard screening-assessment survey by each player before every arrival at the training site, and temperature checks upon arrival.

 • Staggered player and staff arrivals and departures, with designated parking spaces to maintain maximum distance between vehicles.